GoogleCloudPlatform/community/tutorials/serverless-grafana-with-iap/index.md

 1. [Enable billing for your project.](https://support.google.com/cloud/answer/6293499#enable-billing)
 1. Choose a region to host your project in, ideally one that’s close to you.
 For information about available regions, see [Regions and zones](https://cloud.google.com/compute/docs/regions-zones).
-1. Make sure that you know the domain name where you will host your Grafana dashboard and are able to edit the A record for this domain.
+1. Make sure that you know the domain name where you will host your Grafana dashboard, and make sure that you are able to edit the A record for this domain.

 ## Configure the OAuth consent screen